 The length of therapy varies widely depending on the degree of satisfaction or dissatisfaction you currently have with yourself and your life, your interest or lack of interest in self awareness and personal growth, and the extent to which you decide therapy can help you with the things that matter most to you in life.
 Ultimately you will decide how long it takes.

 I want to get the most out of therapy.
 What can I do to help?

 Here are some things you can do to make the process as productive as possible: Be truthful with yourself and your therapist, especially about things that are hard to talk about.
 Make a commitment to yourself to be present for every scheduled session and to reschedule promptly when you need to cancel.
 Also, be sure to question the process if it’s not addressing your goals for therapy.
 A good therapist will welcome the chance to understand and adjust what isn’t working for you.
 Often your questioning will lead to a more meaningful collaboration between the two of you.
 Finally, do what you can to work toward your goals outside of sessions in whatever situation you find yourself in.

 My partner and I are having problems.
 Should we be in individual counseling or come together?

 If both of you want your relationship to be the primary focus of therapy and you both agree you would like to find out more about my approach, I will see you together for an initial consultation.
 If you decide you want to work with me, we will move ahead with couples counseling.
-It is not advisable to move from individual counseling to couples work with the same therapist because of privileged information, which can undermine the process.
+If only one of you is interested in counseling, we can schedule individual sessions to help you move ahead with the changes you’d like to see.
 Couples work can be an effective way to address individual issues, and you may find that no additional individual work is needed for you and your partner.
 Individual work can be considered once the couples work is finished.